BehaviorTree/btcpp_website/docs/tutorial-advanced/scripting.md

 Behavior Tree 4.X introduces a simple but powerful new concept: a scripting language with XML.

-The implemented scriting language has a familiar syntax; it allow the user to quickly read from / writeto the variables of the blackboard.
+The implemented scripting language has a familiar syntax; it allows the user to quickly read from / write to the variables of the blackboard.

-The simpler way to learn how scripting works is using the built-in action __Script__, that was introcuded first in the [second tutorial](tutorial-basics/tutorial_02_basic_ports.md)
+The simpler way to learn how scripting works is using the built-in action __Script__, which was introduced in the [second tutorial](tutorial-basics/tutorial_02_basic_ports.md)

-## Assignemnt operators, strings and numbers
+## Assignment operators, strings and numbers

 Example: